Policies for the Jurisdiction of the Health and Human Services Committee

 - build upon existing national and state efforts;

-- ensure that regulations and requirements imposed on states are accompanied by sufficient funding to support implementation, both immediately and in the long term; and
+- ensure that regulations and requirements imposed on states are accompanied by sufficient funding and deadlines to support implementation, both immediately and in the long term; and

 - authorize the appropriate federal official to temporarily waive or modify the application of federal laws that may impede implementation of state plans during a bioterrorist attack or other public health emergency.